ShanonPearce/ASH-Toolset/README.md

 5. Select a location to export files to.
 Default location is in the Equalizer APO config directory (e.g. C:\Program Files\EqualizerAPO\config\ASH-Custom-Set), which is the recommended location if using Equalizer APO.
 HeSuVi files will be saved in the EqualizerAPO\config\HeSuVi directory.
 6. Select a sample rate for the WAV files.
 Available options are 44.1kHz, 48kHz, and 96kHz.
 7. Select a bit depth for the WAV files.
 Available options are 24 bits per sample and 32 bits per sample.
-8. Click the process HpCFs button to export the selected HpCFs to above directory
+8. Click the process HpCFs button to export the selected HpCFs to above directory.

 ![hpcf steps](docs/images/hpcf_steps.png)